 Data on PTSD prognosis demonstrates the importance of seeking treatment.
 People with PTSD who sought treatment had symptoms lasting an average of 36 months, while those who did not seek treatment had symptoms lasting an average of 64 months.
 While approximately one-third of people do not achieve full symptom elimination with treatment, most individuals experience a significant reduction in the intensity of their symptoms.

 - High level of functioning before the onset of PTSD

 Statistics on PTSD Treatment and Outlook

 PTSD treatment is becoming increasingly available, and PTSD treatment statistics indicate a positive outlook for treatment.
-One study found that as many as 46 percent of people with PTSD improved within six weeks of beginning psychotherapy.
-Researchers have found that as many as 62 percent of people receiving medication for PTSD show improvement.
+One study found that as many as 46% of people with PTSD improved within six weeks of beginning psychotherapy.
+Researchers have found that as many as 62% of people receiving medication for PTSD show improvement.
 The VA recognizes the need for PTSD treatment for veterans, and PTSD treatment is now available at all VA locations.
 There are also nearly 200 VA locations with specialized PTSD programs.

-“Women Are Diagnosed with PTSD More than Men, Even Though They Encounter Fewer Traumatic Events, Says Research.”
-American Psychological Association, November 19, 2006.
-Accessed March 21, 2019.
+American Psychological Association.
+“Women Are Diagnosed with PTSD More than Men, Even Though They Encounter Fewer Traumatic Events, Says Research.“>Women Ar[…]ays Research.”
+November 19, 2006.
+Accessed April 20, 2023.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.